aledsdavies/opal/docs/SPECIFICATION.md

 opal run --plan prod.plan
 ```

+**Critical: Plan files are NEVER executed directly.**

+Contract execution always replans from current source and state.
+The plan file is not executed - it's the verification target.
+If the fresh plan doesn't match, execution aborts.

+**Unlike Terraform** (which applies an old plan to new state), Opal verifies current reality would still produce the same plan.
+This prevents executing stale or tampered plans.

 **Contract verification process**:
+1. **Replan from source**: Parse current source code and query current infrastructure
-1. **Fresh resolution**: Resolve all value decorators with current infrastructure state
+2. **Fresh resolution**: Resolve all value decorators with current state
-2. **Hash comparison**: Compare newly resolved value hashes with plan contract hashes
+3. **Hash comparison**: Compare fresh plan hashes with contract hashes
-3. **Path verification**: Ensure execution path matches contracted plan structure
+4. **Path verification**: Ensure execution path matches contracted plan structure
-4. **Execute or bail**: Run contracted plan if hashes match, otherwise fail with diff
+5. **Execute or bail**: Run fresh plan if it matches contract, otherwise fail with diff

-**Why this works**: The resolved plan contains `<length:hash>` placeholders.
-At execution time, opal resolves values fresh and compares their hashes.
-If `@env.REPLICAS` was `3` during planning but is now `5`, the hashes won't match.
+**Why this works**: The contract contains `<length:hash>` placeholders.
+Opal generates a fresh plan and compares hashes.
+If `@env.REPLICAS` was `3` during planning but is now `5`, the hashes won't match and execution stops.

 ### Verification Outcomes